rbohan/MDB-live-2020/README.md

 2. Select 'Settings' on the left navigation bar.
 4. Record the 'Project ID' from the 'Project Settings' tab.

-## Create an API key for the Stitch CLI
+## Create an API key for the Realm CLI

-To import the code in this repo into your own Stitch app you will need an additional Project-level API key associated with the Project where your Billing cluster resides.
+To import the code in this repo into your own Realm app you will need an additional Project-level API key associated with the Project where your Billing cluster resides.

 1. Navigate to the Project where you created the MongoDB cluster to store the Billing data.
 2. Create a new API key following the steps above but with the `Project Owner` role.

-## Download the Stitch CLI Client
+## Download the Realm CLI Client (Version 2)

-Follow the instructions on [this page](https://docs.mongodb.com/stitch/deploy/stitch-cli-reference/) to download the Stitch CLI for your platform.
+Follow the instructions on [this page](https://docs.mongodb.com/realm/deploy/realm-cli-reference/) to download the Realm CLI for your platform.

-## Import the code into your Stitch App
+## Import the code into your Realm App

-1. [Log in via the Stitch CLI](https://docs.mongodb.com/stitch/deploy/stitch-cli-reference/#authenticate-a-cli-user) using the details of the key created above:
+1. [Log in via the Realm CLI](https://docs.mongodb.com/realm/deploy/realm-cli-reference/#authentication) using the details of the key created above:
-`stitch-cli login --api-key=my-api-key --private-api-key=my-private-api-key`
+`realm-cli login --api-key="<my api key>" --private-api-key="<my private api key>"`
-2. From the root of the local github clone run the following to create a new Stitch App:
+2. From the root of the local github clone run the following to create a new Realm App:
-`stitch-cli import`
+`realm-cli import`

 Answer the questions e.g.:
 - this app does not exist yet: would you like to create a new app? [y/n]: `y`